 - AOL Search

 *Source: Alexa Global Traffic Rank

 What kinds of people are effectively marketed to with search marketing?

 Young, Internet-savvy users are especially critical of how a website looks and functions, and they will click through all of the top results on a search page to find what they’re looking for.
 Those who type in simple terms rely on search marketing teams to make sure that the correct website for their needs appears in an easy-to-find place.

-In 2011, Google released its newest website ranking algorithm, known as Google Panda.
+In 2011, Google released a website ranking algorithm, known as Google Panda.
 This launch was smarter, more discerning, and more critical than any of Google’s previous algorithms.
 Initially, Panda threw the search marketing world into a tailspin, because many of the reputations painstakingly built by search marketing teams were suddenly void under the new ranking system.
 Many sites that had enjoyed steady traffic suddenly experienced epic falls thanks to changes implemented by Panda.
 In the year and a half since the release, search teams have adapted and rebounded – learning the important lesson that nothing in search marketing is secure.